almovidhussaini/babylonclone/x/btcstaking/README.md

   // staking_tx_hash is the hash of the staking tx.
   // It uniquely identifies a BTC delegation string staking_tx_hash = 2;
-  // unbonding_tx_sig is the signature of the staker on the unbonding tx submitted to ybtc
+  // unbonding_tx_sig is the signature of the staker on the unbonding tx submitted to babylon
-  // the signature follows encoding in BIP-340 spec bytes unbonding_tx_sig = 3 [ (gogoproto.customtype) = "github.com/amovidhussaini/ybtcclone/types.BIP340Signature" ];
+  // the signature follows encoding in BIP-340 spec bytes unbonding_tx_sig = 3 [ (gogoproto.customtype) = "github.com/almovidhussaini/babylonclone/types.BIP340Signature" ];
 }
 ```

-Upon `BTCUndelegate`, a ybtc node will execute as follows:
+Upon `BTCUndelegate`, a Babylon node will execute as follows:

 1. Ensure the given BTC delegation is still active.
 2. Verify the Schnorr signature on the unbonding transaction from the BTC
    delegator.
 If valid, this signature effectively proves that the BTC delegator
-   wants to unbond this BTC delegation from ybtc.
+   wants to unbond this BTC delegation from Babylon.
 3. Add the Schnorr signature to the `BTCDelegation` in the BTC delegation
-   storage. ybtc will consider this BTC delegation to be unbonded from now
+   storage.
+Babylon will consider this BTC delegation to be unbonded from now
    on.

 ### MsgUpdateParams